 But the last eruption of Mount Mihara was in prehistoric times.

-It is warm and rainy through the year because of warm ocean current,
+In Hachijojima, it is warm and rainy through the year because of warm ocean current.

-and the average annual temperature is about 18 degrees C.
+The average annual temperature is about 18 degrees C, and the average temperature in the coldest season is about 10 degrees C.

-It is said that human lived in this island 6,500 years ago.
+It is said that people were living in this island around 6,500 years ago.

 Since the late 12th century, here has been governed by Japanese government.